Loading...

 Ongoing:

-WordPress appears cheaper initially, but those costs compound.
-Plugin renewals, security incidents, performance degradation requiring optimization—it adds up.
+WordPress appears cheaper initially, but hidden costs in plugins, security incidents, and performance issues add up quickly.

-Next.js requires higher upfront investment but lower ongoing costs.
-More importantly, the performance and security advantages often generate ROI through better conversion rates and reduced security risk.
+Next.js with DR Web Studio offers clear upfront pricing with 1 year of free maintenance included.
+More importantly, the performance and security advantages often generate ROI through better conversion rates.

 Winner: Depends on your timeline.
 Short-term budget?
-WordPress.
+WordPress might seem cheaper.
 Long-term value and ROI?
-Next.js.
+Next.js delivers better outcomes.

 Running a WordPress site requires regular attention: